Jan Urban: Polonia Bytom, Zagłębie Lubin and return to Legia

+Return to Osasuna

 Urban returned to Osasuna after seven years, being appointed first-team manager on 3 July 2014 after their top-flight relegation.
 He was dismissed the following 28 February, with the side 16th after four consecutive losses.

+Lech Poznań

-In October 2015, Urban returned to Poland's top tier, taking over at Lech Poznań.
-He was cup runner-up and SuperCup winner in 2016, but was sacked on 29 August that year.
+In October 2015, Urban returned to Poland's top tier, taking over Lech Poznań.
+He was the cup runner-up and Super Cup winner in 2016, but was sacked on 29 August that year.

+Śląsk Wrocław

 Urban was hired by Śląsk Wrocław on an 18-month deal on 5 January 2017.
-On 18 February 2018 he was shown the door after losing eight of the last 13 games, and was replaced by Tadeusz Pawłowski.
+On 18 February 2018, he was shown the door after losing eight of the last 13 games, and was replaced by Tadeusz Pawłowski.

+Górnik Zabrze

 On 27 May 2021, it was announced that Urban would take over as manager of Ekstraklasa club Górnik Zabrze immediately, replacing Marcin Brosz for the 2021–22 season.
 On 14 June 2022, it was announced he would be leaving the club the following day.

-Despite a tumultuous and unceremonious exit from Górnik, he was reinstated as manager on 18 March 2023.
+Despite a tumultuous exit from Górnik, he was reinstated as manager on 18 March 2023.
+In spite of a limited budget and frequent sales of well-performing players, he guided the club to sixth and fifth-place finishes in the league, leading Urban to be linked with a return to Legia Warsaw and taking over the Poland national team.
+On 15 April 2025, with the club sitting in 7th after three consecutive losses, Urban was sacked by Górnik.

+Poland national team

+On 16 July 2025, Urban was appointed as manager of the Poland national team, succeeding Michał Probierz.
+The appointment followed Probierz’s resignation in June 2025, which came after a dispute with captain Robert Lewandowski, who had been stripped of the armband and subsequently refused to play under him.
+The Polish Football Association president, Cezary Kulesza, described the selection of Urban as a carefully considered decision and “the right choice” to restore stability and help the team reach its potential.
+Upon his unveiling, Urban stressed the importance of rebuilding trust and communication within the squad, announcing plans to meet individually with senior players, including Lewandowski and Piotr Zieliński.
+His immediate objective was to stabilise the team and prepare Poland for the remainder of their qualification campaign for the 2026 FIFA World Cup.

+Urban made his debut as Poland manager on 4 September 2025 in a World Cup qualifier against the Netherlands, followed by a home match against Finland on 7 September 2025.
+The opening game ended in a 1–1 draw, with Matty Cash scoring the equaliser in the 80th minute.